Growing Plumeria from cuttings

 Like any other plant, Plumeria has its typical pests, most common in my place and which I encountered during growth are:

-Care: thorough washing of leaves on both sides and correct irrigation.
+Care: wash the leaves thorough on both sides and irrigate on time .
 See below for pest control.

-Care: manually collecting the caterpillars, transferring them to a better world or those who are interested, raising them until butterflies will develop out of it.
+Care: manually collect the caterpillars, transferring them to a better world or for those who are interested, raise them until butterflies will develop out of it.

 Formula to produce 1 liter / 1 Gallon solution of home-made pesticide:

 (*) Neem oil is extracted from the fruits / seeds of Azadirachta Indic tree and acts as a repellent, among other things.

 Add the ingredients to 1 Liter / 1 Gallon of water, mix well and spray a fine mist over the leaves on both sides.

 Preventative spraying can be done once a week or two and you are guaranteed a have pests free Plumeria.